svkatielee/espway/README.md

 ## TODO

 Beware!
-There might be some nasty bugs or erratic behavior.
+There might be some nasty bugs or erratic behavior, although some major issues in the early code (watchdog resets, incorrect PID initialization) have been resolved.
 Some things TODO:

-* Ensure smooth state transitions (motor control)
-* Resolve bug where something in the sketch stalls/freezes
+* Tilt control via JS orientation event API
+* Gyro calibration
+* PID tuning graphically via the browser
+* Battery monitoring in control UI

 ## License
 The project is licensed under GPLv3.